jup-ag/space-station/guides/100-spot/300-dca/100-how-to-create-dca.md

 - The frequency, total amount being used, amount per order.
 - The price range, if necessary.

 Have a look at the DCA Summary for a thorough overview.
-If everything looks good, click on **"Start DCA"**.
+If everything looks good, click on **"Start DCA"** button.

 ![DCA Summary](./img/dca-100-4.png)